TelecomParistoc/Simulation-view/README.md

 ```
 need to be 24 bit bitmpas.

-You can convert your image on [online-converting](https://online-converting.com/image/convert2bmp/).
+You can convert your image with the command line 'convert' or on [online-converting](https://online-converting.com/image/convert2bmp/).